cncf/devstats.archive/README.md

 # Kubernetes and Helm

-Please see [Helm charts](https://github.com/cncf/devstats/tree/master/devstats-helm) for a Helm deployment.
+Please see [example Helm chart](https://github.com/cncf/devstats/tree/master/devstats-helm-example) for an example Helm deployment.

+Please see [LF Helm chart](https://github.com/cncf/devstats/tree/master/devstats-helm-lf) for the LF Helm deployment (it is a data deployemnt, has no Grafana and uses ElasticSearch in addition to Postgres to store data).

-Please see [K8s](https://github.com/cncf/devstats/tree/master/k8s) for the Kubernetes deployment hints.
+Please see [GraphQL Helm chart](https://github.com/cncf/devstats/tree/master/devstats-helm-graphql) for GraphQL foundation DevStats deployemnt.

+Please see [bare metal example](https://github.com/cncf/devstats-example) to see example bare metal deployment.

 # Presentations